Girlguiding Cymru

 Girlguiding Cymru (Welsh: Bysowch Barod Cymru) is one of the nine regions of Girlguiding UK.
 It serves the approximate area of Wales, although the boundaries are not exact.
-In 2004, there were 6,964 youth participant groups.
+In 2023, there were 11,000 youth members and over 3,000 volunteers.

+The chief commissioner of Girlguiding Cymru is Bev Martin.

 Until 1938 Wales was administered from Headquarters in London.
 From 1918 to 1938 there were Deputy Chief Commissioners.
 In 1938 the Council for Wales was formed and a Standing Committee was appointed.
 Lady Blythswood was appointed Chief Commissioner in the same year.